 The staff at the BRWA are a dedicated team, all bringing their talents and passions to the table to make our work come alive.
-We have been lucky to have the same core team over the last 7 years, with the addition of summer staff and some wonderful new faces!
+We have been lucky to have many of the same core members over the last 7 years, with the addition of summer staff and some wonderful new faces!

 Sheila Logelin, Office Manager

 Sheila has been with the Alliance since 2009.
 She provides internal administrative support and records management, employee benefits and attends to the Alliance’s day-to-day office needs.
 She also supports the BRWA Board of Directors as the recording secretary and manages their meeting logistics.
 She is often behind the scenes at our events, helping to plan food and logistics.
 Originally from the Southern Alberta, Sheila grew up on an irrigation farm and maintains strong ties to that area and agriculture.
 Outside of work, she dedicates her time to supporting to two active sons who enjoy competitive hockey and baseball.